flutter/website/src/get-started/install/chromeos.md

 and select "Connect" to start the Flutter DevTools for your Android app.

-#### Flutter Chrome OS lint analysis
+#### Flutter ChromeOS lint analysis

-The Flutter team is adding Chrome OS specific
-Lint Analysis checks that are available to make sure that the app that you're building is going to work well on Chrome OS.
-It looks for things like required hardware in your Android Manifest that aren’t available on Chrome OS devices, permissions that imply requests for unsupported hardware, as well as other properties or code that would bring a lesser experience on these devices.
+Flutter has ChromeOS-specific lint analysis checks to make sure that the app that you're building works well on ChromeOS.
+It looks for things like required hardware in your Android Manifest that aren’t available on ChromeOS devices, permissions that imply requests for unsupported hardware, as well as other properties or code that would bring a lesser experience on these devices.